-Moving home can be an exciting yet stressful time in your life, and aside from looking at the kind of place you’d like to life as well as things like the location and whether you want to live in a house or an apartment there’s always the question of whether it’s better to buy or rent your place.
+Moving home can be an exciting yet stressful time in your life, and aside from looking at the kind of place you’d like to live as well as things like the location and whether you want to live in a house or an apartment, there’s always the question of whether it’s better to buy or rent your place.

 Whilst there’s no right or wrong choice between renting and buying, there will be a choice that’s right for you depending on your current circumstances, but that doesn’t always make it an easy decision, so in this post, we’re going to hopefully help make it a bit easier for you by giving a good list of pros and cons for each so that you can clearly see which option best fits into your life right now.